AbuEnayetSiddique/AbusBooksStore/AbusBookStore/README.txt

 Added the delete functionality in category.js

 Added the Delete(url) function code to category.js file for Sweet Alert and Toaster notifications

+0126
+STARTED WORKING ON PART 3
+Created Cover Type CRUD as I created for Category CRUD Added CoverType.cs in the Model’s folder with ID and Name property add-migration to add AddCoverTypeToDb